Peace and blessings!

 Appreciative Academic Advising

-All freshman students receive intrusive, intentional, and appreciative advising from the coordinating instructor of the FYE Capstone Project whom they spend at least 2 hours a week with in their freshman seminar UNIV1101 and UNIV1102 courses.
+All freshman students receive intrusive, intentional, and appreciative advising from the coordinating instructor of the EPF Project whom they spend at least 2 hours a week with in their freshman seminar UNIV1101 and UNIV1102 courses.
 The academic adviser seeks to meet regularly to cultivate a strong relationship with each of their advisees wherein the student feels a valued and a shared responsibility of academic success.

 Every freshman has been assigned a Peer Learning Consultant/Mentor to guide them during their freshman year.
 The PLCs are prominent leaders on campus that have been trained in AVID Socratic tutoring methods and peer mentoring.
 We are very proud to have them mentor our freshman students.

 What PLCs do: